springfuse/springfuse.github.com/index.md

 title: SpringFuse - Online Java Code Generator
 ---

-# SpringFuse generation form
+# SpringFuse

-Springfuse reverses your database structure and generates top-quality Java source code that you can use immediately as the foundation of your web application.
+SpringFuse is the online version of <a href="http://www.jaxio.com/en/celerio.html">Celerio</a>, a code generation tool for Java developed by <a href="http://www.jaxio.com/en/">Jaxio</a>.
+It reverses your database structure and generates top-quality Java source code that you can use immediately as the foundation of your web application.

 <strong>To generate a project, adjust the settings below and execute the resulting command lines in a console.</strong>

 Requirements: Have at least Java 1.6 and Maven 2 installed on your machine.

+# SpringFuse generation form
 <div>
 <style>
 table#quickstart {